UNM-CARC/QuickBytes/Metabarcoding.md

   --i-data  $src/qiime2_tutorial/demux-paired-end.qza \
   --o-visualization $src/qiime2_tutorial/demux.qzv
 ```

 ### filter reads (remove chimeras) and create ASVs ###
+This step does all of the filtering and creation of ASVs at once.
 ```
 # following what we see in the visualization we will trim the reads and denoise the reads.
 # this will also create the rep seq qiime file wiht the ASVs.